 Residents, students, civil servants, volunteers during their social year, interns, other volunteers

-We regret that we cannot offer internships for a project or recruit volunteers during their social year and students.
+We regret that we cannot offer internshipsin field projects or recruit volunteers during their social year or students.
 No formal training of any kind may be offered in the field that could e.g. be acknowledged in lieu of a medical residency; moreover, experience shows that completed professional training and practical work experience for a period of at least two years is the minimum requirement for a successful field mission.

-Emergency medical technicians, ambulance men/women, geriatric nurses and medical/doctor's assistants
+Paramedics (Emergency medical technicians, ambulance men/women), geriatric nurses and medical/doctor's assistants

 These fields are being covered by other organizations and are not involved in emergency medical aid.
 Some examples: